-OPERATIONAL FAILURES AND CORRECTIONS UNDER VCS
+OPERATIONAL FAILURES AND CORRECTION METHODS

 .01 General rule.
-This appendix sets forth Operational Failures relating to Qualified Plans and corrections under VCS in accordance with section 10.11.
+This appendix sets forth Operational Failures and Correction Methods relating to Qualified Plans.
 In each case, the method described corrects the Operational Failure identified in the headings below.
 Corrective allocations and distributions should reflect earnings and actuarial adjustments in accordance with section 6.02(4).
-The correction methods in this appendix are acceptable under SCP and VCP (including VCS).
-Additionally, the correction methods and the earnings adjustment methods in Appendix B are acceptable under SCP and VCP (including VCS but not VCT).
+The correction methods in this appendix are acceptable under SCP and VCP.
+Additionally, the correction methods and the earnings adjustment methods in Appendix B are acceptable under SCP and VCP.
+To the extent a failure listed in this appendix could occur under a 403(b) Plan, a SEP or a SIMPLE IRA Plan, the correction method listed for such failure may be used to correct the failure.

-.02 Failure to properly provide the minimum top-heavy benefit under § 416 of the Code to non-key employees.
-In a defined contribution plan, the permitted correction method is to properly contribute and allocate the required top-heavy minimums to the plan in the manner provided for in the plan on behalf of the non-key employees (and any other employees required to receive top-heavy allocations under the plan).
+.02 Failure to properly provide the minimum top-heavy benefit under § 416 to non-key employees.
+In a defined contribution plan, the permitted correction method is to properly contribute and allocate the required top-heavy minimums to the plan in the manner provided for in the plan on behalf of the non-key employees (and any other employees required to receive topheavy allocations under the plan).
 In a defined benefit plan, the minimum required benefit must be accrued in the manner provided in the plan.

-.03 Failure to satisfy the ADP test set forth in § 401(k)(3), the ACP test set forth in § 401(m)(2), or the multiple use test of § 401(m)(9).
+.03 Failure to satisfy the ADP test set forth in $\S 401(k)(3)$, the ACP test set forth in $\S 401(m)(2)$, or the multiple use test of § 401(m)(9).
 The permitted correction method is to make qualified nonelective contributions (QNCs) (as defined in § 1.401(k)-1(g)(13)(ii)) on behalf of the nonhighly compensated employees to the extent necessary to raise the actual deferral percentage or actual contribution percentage of the nonhighly compensated employees to the percentage needed to pass the test or tests.
 The contributions must be made on behalf of all eligible nonhighly compensated employees (to the extent permitted under § 415) and must either be the same flat dollar amount or the same percentage of compensation.
-ONCs contributed to satisfy the ADP test need not be matched.
+QNCs contributed to satisfy the ADP test need not be matched.
 Employees who would have been eligible for a matching contribution had they made elective contributions must be counted as eligible employees for the ACP test, and the plan must satisfy the ACP test.
-Under this VCS correction method, a plan may not be treated as two separate plans, one covering otherwise excludable employees and the other covering all other employees (as permitted in $\{1.410(b)-6(b)(3)\}$ in order to reduce the number of employees eligible to receive ONCs.
-Likewise, under this VCS correction method, the plan may not be restructured into component plans (as permitted in § 1.401(k)-1(h)(3)(iii) for plan years before January 1, 1992) in order to reduce the number of employees eligible to receive QNCs.
+Under this correction method, a plan may not be treated as two separate plans, one covering otherwise excludable employees and the other covering all other employees (as permitted in § 1.410(b)-6(b)(3)) in order to reduce the number of employees eligible to receive QNCs.
+Likewise, under this correction method, the plan may not be restructured into component plans (as permitted in § 1.401(k)-1(h)(3)(iii) for plan years before January 1, 1992) in order to reduce the number of employees eligible to receive QNCs.